Deliver licenses and downloads to your customers

 The response from the fulfillment webhook is emailed to the customer as part of the order process.

-Order emails can be disabled when you’re editing your product from within the Seller Dashboard.
+Order emails can be disabled for one-time products when you’re editing it from within the Seller Dashboard.

 Setting Up a Fulfillment Webhook